Curator's Notes, Publications, & Reviews Thank You for visiting the Wilhelm Gustloff Museum

 Featuring an article on the Wilhelm Gustloff I helped Luc Vangansbeke write and features several of the museum's photographs.
 Also includes a mini write up on myself and a link to the Wilhelm Gustloff Museum webpage.

 The first book in a series of four that tells the story of the Wilhelm Gustloff from the beginning.
 The M.S.
 Wilhelm Gustloff - Construction to Maiden Voyage is the definitive book chronicling the ship's beginnings while giving a detailed deck by deck look at one of the most little-known liners in history.
 In addition, the book follows the Wilhelm Gustloff on her six pre-maiden voyages which include a rescue at sea, a visit by Hitler, and her stint as a polling station in England.
-Features 212 photographs in 162 pages.
+Features 237 photographs in 163 pages.
+Second Edition, $29.99 Retail.

 This book is a hard copy of the first 6 pages of the museum website.